zak427zak/zak427zak/readme.md

-I'm a full-stack web developer and co-founder of several Russian real estate IT projects.<br>Here are the main ones in which I'm in the CTO position:
+I am a full-stack web developer and co-founder of several Russian real estate IT projects.<br>Here are the main ones in which I'm in the CTO position:
 <ul>
 <li><a href="https://aktier.ru/">AKTIER (2022)</a> - Conversion ecosystem for real estate builders with mobile apps for their clients where they can manage properties like they are securities.
 Consists of core, CRM, mobile applications, and many supporting web services</li>
 <li><a href="https://flippet.ru/">Flippet (2021)</a> - A service that monitors popular sites with real estate ads instantly evaluates apartments and sends clients a profitability calculation using a flipping model.
 It consists of a core, CRM, signal web cards, and a Telegram bot for fast signal delivery to subscribers</li>